 Source : Journal of Experimental Biology 2021 224

-Experiments conducted at the University of Bayreuth, Germany, in 2020, found that electric catifish appear to be immune to the effects of high intensity water-borne electric shocks.
-Both from their own species, or artificially generated.
+Experiments conducted at the University of Bayreuth, Germany, in 2020, found that electric catfish appear to be immune to the effects of high intensity water-borne electric shocks.
+Either from other members of their own species, or artificially generated.

 How this is achieved is currently unknown.

 Our findings rule out several protective mechanisms and demonstrate a highly efficient and versatile shielding whose nature is presently unclear.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)

 You are currently viewing an auto-translated version of Wikenigma